A visit by a UK delegation to India Skills Week 2016 is helping to promote and celebrate skills competitions for young people in India.

-In July 2016 the British Council, the British High Commission and the Department for International Development (DfID) were proud to come together with the Ministry of Skill Development and Entrepreneurship (MSDE), Government of India to celebrate India Skills Week.
+In July 2016 the British Council, the British High Commission and the Foreign, Commonwealth & Development Office (FCDO) were proud to come together with the Ministry of Skill Development and Entrepreneurship (MSDE), Government of India to celebrate India Skills Week.

 Following on from a successful visit by a group of Indian students to the UK Skills Show in 2015, British Council India arranged for a UK delegation to visit the India Skills Week event to experience India's largest national skills competition and share their experience of organising skills competitions in the UK.

 The UK delegation included representatives from WorldSkills UK, training experts and Skills Champions (young people who have previously participated in skills competitions at national or international level).
 WorldSkills UK is unique among the 75 countries associated with WorldSkills on account of its scale.
 The Skills Show UK is the UK’s largest skills and careers advice event with 75,000 visitors each year.

 Together the UK delegation provided masterclasses and sessions on skills competitions, development and entrepreneurship including:

 - The complete guide to being a WorldSkills Expert

 - Accelerated training: tips and tricks on how to create world-class competitors

 - The wider impact of skills competitions: up-skilling a nation

 - Enabling global mobility of the Indian workforce: transnational skill standards